From February 1st to February 12th 2021

 All round trip travel costs to and from Trento are to be covered individually by each participant.

-Nominations by partner Universities: by 15 September 2020.
+Student Nominations by partner Universities: by 30 October 2020.

-Students from partner universities and external students are asked to finalize the on line application by 30 September 2020 and to upload a CV, ToR and a motivation letter.
+Students from partner universities and external students are asked to finalize the on-line application by 15 November 2020 and to upload their CV, ToR and motivation letter.

-The on line application will be available starting from the end August in the section “Useful links”.
+The on line application will be available starting from the end of September in the section “Useful links”.

 The School will be activated with a minimum number of 10 participants.